oracle-livelabs/oci/oci-apm-springboot/05-configure-apm-agent/configure-apm-agent.md

     </copy>
     ```

-4. Next, locate the line 80, and insert the following arguments after **command: ["java",** .
+4. Next, locate line 80, and insert the following arguments after the **command: ["java",**.

     ``` bash
     <copy>